inikep/lzbench/lz/lzav/README.md

 and 5000 MB/s decompression speeds.
 Incompressible data decompresses at 10000 MB/s rate, which is not far from the "memcpy".
-There are cases like the [enwik9 dataset](https://mattmahoney.net/dc/textdata.html) where LZAV provides 21.2% higher memory storage savings compared to LZ4.
-However, on small data (below 50 KB), compression ratio difference between LZAV and LZ4 diminishes, and LZ4 may have some advantage.
+There are cases like the [enwik9 dataset](https://mattmahoney.net/dc/textdata.html) where LZAV provides 21.7% higher memory storage savings compared to LZ4.
+However, on small data (below 50 KB), compression ratio difference between LZAV and LZ4 diminishes, and LZ4 may have some advantage (due to smaller minimal back-reference length).

-LZAV algorithm's geomean performance on a variety of datasets is 530 +/- 150 MB/s compression and 3800 +/- 1300 MB/s decompression speeds, on 4+ GHz 64-bit
+LZAV algorithm's geomean performance on a variety of datasets is 550 +/- 150 MB/s compression and 3800 +/- 1300 MB/s decompression speeds, on 4+ GHz 64-bit
 processors released since 2019.
 Note that the algorithm exhibits adaptive qualities, and its actual performance depends on the data being compressed.